commerceblock/elements/doc/README.md

 ### OS X

-Drag Elements to your applications folder, and then run Elements.
+Drag Ocean to your applications folder, and then run Ocean.

 ### Need Help?